Online Privacy and Security

 - Analyze traffic on the Services and on websites or mobile applications of third parties

+Other technologies.
 We may use other technologies, such as the capture of screenshots while you are using the Services, to understand how you navigate and use the Services.
 This information helps us to better understand how the Services are used and to improve them.

 Occasionally, you may encounter banner advertisements for our products and services on third-party websites and mobile applications.
 We use third-party advertising service providers to distribute our advertisements on websites and mobile applications where we have paid to advertise.
 These advertisements may use tracking technologies to capture information such as IP address, browser type and usage information in order to track the effectiveness of our advertising efforts.
 Such tracking technologies do not capture personal information about you, and our advertising service providers are prohibited from using any information collected except to track advertising effectiveness.